JonKing93/Github-Tutorial-Workshop/workshop/welcome.md

 3. You will need access to a plain text editor.
 For example: Notepad, Textedit, Atom, Vi, etc. (Please do not use MS Word).
 4. (Optional) Install any preferred coding environments (e.g MATLAB, Pycharm, RStudio, etc).

+## Workshop demos

+In this workshop, I will use several demos to illustrate how to use Github.
+If you would like to follow along with the demos, you can download the files used <a href="../demo-files.zip" download>here</a>.

 Alright, let's start the workshop!

 [Next](01-why-github)